zbef3825/webPostsdataBase/README.md

 ```
 2. If userID and password are valid, you will receive a token.
 Token will expire depending on userID.
 <p>2a.
 If you are scrapy, you will receive 60 seconds to upload your data.
 Once the token is expired you will have to go through login process again.</p>
-3. You may now use a token to make GET request throughout the server
+3. You may now use a token as Header to make GET, POST requests throughout the server
-<p>3a.
+<p>3a Your Headers should contain "Content-Type" as "application/json" and "Authorization" as "Bearer [Token]"</p>
+<p>3b.
 GET '/api/all' to see all the web posts</p>
-<p>3b.
+<p>3c.
 GET '/api/:category' to see web posts of different category</p>
-<p>3c.
+<p>3d.
 GET '/api/:category/:date' to see web posts of different category on specific date(YYYMMDD)</p>
-<p>3d.
+<p>3e.
 GET '/api/download' to download all web posts in CSV file</p>
-<p>3e.
+<p>3f.
 POST '/api/save/:category' to upload webpost of :category</p>
 4. If you are scrapy and want to upload data, use following JSON schema:
 ```javascript
 var dataAttributes = new Schema({